sin-mohit/java-challenge/alj-java-challenge-master/readme.md

 - Is the application running as expected
 - No performance issues

+#### What I did this time
+- Added cache logic for db calls using ehcache(which is spring inbuilt server)
+- Added test cases for verify all service methods
+- Protect controller endpoint using in memory user and password
+- Added comments

 #### Your experience in Java

 Please let us know more about your Java experience in a few sentences.
 For example:

 - I have 8 years experience in Java and I started to use Spring Boot from last 3 year
-- As I am working in spring boot from last 3 year. so i have good knowledge of spring boot concepts.
+- As I am working in spring boot from last 5 year. so i have good knowledge of spring boot concepts.